 Interested?
 E-mail email@example.com to be added to the mailing list.

-Or drop in to the “Where to now the sequins have gone?” exhibition in Lewisham Shopping on Wednesday 7th September between 3pm – 6pm to find out more.
+Or drop in to the “Where to now the sequins have gone?” exhibition in Lewisham Shopping on Wednesday 7th September any time between 1pm – 3pm to find out more and discuss how we we will develop the project.